aecyia/NewWorld/README.md

 # New World

+Extracted from the game files of New World MMO

 ## _personal

-lore stuff
++ lore stuff
++ rebindings

+## datasheets

++ extracted using a python program
++ in .datasheet format

+## datasheets_json

++ extracted using a python program
++ in .json format

 ## localization

-Taken from the game files of New World MMO

-Steam\steamapps\common\New World\assets
++ Steam\steamapps\common\New World\assets
-Steam\steamapps\common\New World Public Test Realm\assets
++ Steam\steamapps\common\New World Public Test Realm\assets

-Usually in DataStrm-part2.pak or DataStrm-part1.pak
++ Usually in DataStrm-part2.pak or DataStrm-part1.pak

-## datasheets

-extracted using a python program